Marketing to software developers is hard, everyone knows that.

 - Devs love swag.
 Unreasonably so.
 They can jump through sooo many hoops for a t-shirt.

 - Devs appreciate good tutorials and blogs.
-Some don’t even consider this marketing.
+Some don’t even consider developer content marketing.
 But you have to be helpful, not salesy.
 Great examples are Digital Ocean blog and Interrupt (Memfault) blog.

 - Devs only really trust other devs.
 10x more than non-devs and more 100x than vendors.
 Even devrels should beware of being thrown into the “saleseman bucket” which can happen if they push their product too much.